Bear Market

 Detailed Explanation:

 A bear market occurs when pessimists rule.
-During a bear market, most prices on the stock market fall because more investors are interested in selling than buying.
-This results in falling share prices over an extended period of time.
-Bear markets are illustrated by a rightward shift in the supply curve because more shares are available for sale at every price.
-This decreases the market indices.
+During a bear market, most share prices on the stock market fall because more investors are interested in selling than buying.
+This results in falling share prices over an extended period.
+Bear markets are illustrated by a rightward shift in the supply curve because more shares are available for sale at every price, which decreases the market indices.

 In contrast, a bull market occurs when optimists rule.
-Assume a growing economy has increased consumer demand and companies are expanding to keep pace.
+Assume a growing economy has increased consumer demand.
+Companies are expanding to keep pace.
 Employment is rising.
-People are feeling confident and purchasing items they have put off, such as a new house or new car.
+People feel confident and purchase items they have put off, such as a new house or car.
 Profits increase.
 The future is bright.
 Stock prices are rising, and the trend is expected to continue.
-This is a bull market because there is an extended period of rising stock prices.
+This describes a bull market because there is an extended period of rising stock prices.

 Stock prices are rising because buyers outnumber sellers, and the demand for stocks is increasing.
-Optimism may be spurred by optimistic global outlooks or encouraging national economic news.
-Normally bullish markets occur when the economy is growing, employment is increasing, and inflation is in check.
+Optimistic global outlooks or encouraging national economic news trigger buying.
+Usually, bull markets occur when the economy is growing, employment is rising, and inflation is in check.

-A simple way to remember the terms bull and bear markets is to think of the way bulls and bears fight.
+A simple way to remember the terms “bull” and “bear” markets is to think of how bulls and bears fight.
 A bull thrusts upward with its horns, while a bear swipes downward with its paws.

-It is important to note that the price of a specific stock may fall during a bull market or rise in a bear market, so it is still important to acquire stocks for sound financial reasons.
-Furthermore, a one-week increase in prices due to encouraging news does not constitute a bull market.
-Nor does a short-term increase in prices during a bear market mean a bear market has necessarily ended.
+It is important to note that the price of a specific stock may fall during a bull market or rise in a bear market, so it is still vital to acquire stocks using sound financial reasoning.
+Furthermore, a one-week decrease in the stock market due to discouraging news does not constitute a bear market.
+Nor does a short-term fall in prices during a bull market necessarily mark the beginning of a bear market.

 Dig Deeper With These Free Lessons: